cooper/ferret/std/doc/String.md

 This method takes named arguments whose values should be strings or objects capable of string conversion.

+`.fill()` will also respect indentation.
+If the provided values are multi-line, they will be indented at the same depth as the placeholder.

 For example, `"Hi <<name>>!".fill(name: "Steve")` returns `"Hi Steve!"`.